How to Create an Emotional Anchor in Any Room

 • attention drifts

-• the room never fully settles
+• the room never fully resolves

 With it: